 The Rocky Mountain Lions Eye Bank was founded by the Lions of Colorado and Wyoming in 1982.
 RMLEB's mission is to fulfill the wishes of eye donors and their families to help another overcome blindness through transplantation and research.
-Our dedication to this mission allows nearly 2,500 eye, organ and tissue donors in Colorado and Wyoming to provide for thousands of sight-restorative transplants each year.
+Our dedication to this mission allows nearly 2,500 eye tissue donors in Colorado and Wyoming to provide for thousands of sight-restorative transplants each year.

 Once recovered and evaluated, donated eye tissues are first placed with recipients on a local transplant waiting list.
 If a suitable recipient is not found locally, we reach out to other eye banks in the United States.
 If a suitable recipient still cannot be found, we reach out to our international networks to find a recipient in other parts of the world.
 This way all viable corneas are transplanted.
 Tissues not suitable for transplant for medical reasons can often be placed in research programs.

 The International Surgery Fund defrays costs associated with international tissue placement.
 This can include increased shipping fees, additional testing, and a lower cost reimbursement.
 This fund ensures eye tissues that cannot be placed with recipients in the United States are still transplanted.
 The fund also supports humanitarian missions of local transplant surgeons who give of their time and skills in developing countries.
 As part of addressing the worldwide need, the Rocky Mountain Lions Eye Bank has also helped establish eye banking practices and donation programs throughout the world.